zaifinance/zai-docs/README.md

 yarn install
 ```

-After the dependencies are installed run the dev server and visit localhost:3000
+After the dependencies are installed run the dev server and visit _localhost:3000_
-in your browser
+in your browser:

 ```
 yarn dev
 ```

 Finally, make changes to your local clone and push them to your remote fork on
 GitHub.
-Once your contributions have been pushed to GitHub, submit a pull request
+Once your contributions have been pushed to GitHub, [submit a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 to this repo.

 ### Get help